Pryowin/JiraTimeTracking/README.md

 - Fetches time logs from Jira for a specific month or current month
 - Aggregates time entries by assignee and ticket
 - Saves data to either CSV or Excel file with a clear naming convention
+- When using Excel format, includes additional sheets with pivot tables:
+  - Hours by Person: Total hours logged by each person
+  - Hours by Ticket: Total hours logged for each ticket
 - Handles date validation and error cases
 - Includes comprehensive test suite